bmnielsen/Locutus/README.md

-# Locutus
-AI for StarCraft: Brood War

-## Steamhammer branch

-This branch contains the current Steamhammer version that Locutus is based on.
+This branch contains the version history of Steamhammer, on which Locutus is based, starting with the version from which Locutus was initially forked.